AndersenLab/geneAnno-nf/README.md

-This is a nextflow process that predicts gene models in selfing Caenorhabditis de novo assembled genomes using BRAKER3 guided with the N2 proteome.
-The input to this process is a TSV/TXT that contains three columns: species, strain, <pathToAssembly>.
-The TSV/TXT should not have a header.
+This is a nextflow process that predicts gene models in Caenorhabditis de novo assembled genomes using BRAKER3 guided with reference/Eukaryota proteomes.

 ```
                                                                     __